Consecrated

 $395.00

 The delicately carved antique Guanyin sits in dhyana (meditation) her head bent in serene peacefulness.
 The unusually large back cavity indicates it was consecrated by a Buddhist monk in an eye-opening ceremony and placed on a home altar.
-Masterful yet simple, this provincial image brings quiet energy to its surroundings.
+Masterful yet simple, this provincial image brings quiet energy to its surroundings and imparts a sense of serenity and peace.

 $1,450.00